AidanKenney/Tic-Tac-Toe/README.md

 Other problems that I was able to solve include implementing a way to notify the user of wins, losses, or ties at the correct time.
 At first, the order of operations I had created was such that the only array I was testing was the one being returned from the API.
 This meant that notifications of the game result came a turn late, after the array went through the test again.
 I solved this by creating a "local" array in my code that I could test before a call to the API was sent, and update the board simultaneously with the update to the API.
 Another problem solved was finding out which player one the game after a win notification.
 I solved this by filtering any blank cells from the array, and testing whether the array length was odd or even -- X always wins on odd numbered moves, O on even.

-In the future, I would like to improve the styling of the UI, including turning off the :hover feature after the game ends and highlighting the winning squares instead.
+In the future, I would like to improve the styling of the UI to be mobile friendly and with more consistent spacing.
 I would also like to improve the separation of concerns in my code, because I believe there are times when certain functions are doing far too much in and in a confusing location, and so become difficult to follow.
 If I could add more features, I'd like to add a "scoreboard" that tracks the wins of X and O as they are played, and add some sound and visual cues to the UI that make gameplay more immersive.

 Wireframes: (https://imgur.com/gallery/ib0BBx5)